top of page

 Case laws on implementation of State Tree Acts

 Every state has their respective Tree Act, under which a Tree Authority is constituted and acts.
-However, it is largely observed that such Tree Authorities or Tree Officers are reduced to rubber stamp authorities to grant Tree felling permission in revenue areas.
-One of the key functions of such an Authority is to carry out Tree census, which is hardly done.
+However, it is largely observed that such Tree Authorities or Tree Officers are reduced to rubber stamp authorities to grant.
 This work is regarding the defunct Tree Authority in Goa since the Goa Daman & Diu Tree Preservation Act 1984 was passed by the State legislature.

 Read the Reports